(The article gives the insight of important points to be borne in mind at the time of execution of loan documents with a to z check-list.)

 i).The husband of a married woman is not liable for debt incurred by his wife as a borrower or standing as a guarantor to the loan, unless he has specifically undertaken to clear her liabilities.
 In the absence of specific undertaking from the husband, she is liable only to the extent of her independent estate.
 It is therefore, important to make sure that the concerned woman owns an independent estate, before accepting her in her individual capacity as a borrower or guarantor.

 j).The stamp paper used for the documents should be purchased in the name of the parties to the execution of the contract.
 Due care has to be taken that the stamp paper which is purchased in the name of a third party who is not a party to the contract should not be used for the execution of the document.

 k).The impressed stamp shall be used and written in such a manner that the stamp shall appear on the face of the instrument. l).Every stamp paper purchased should be used only for one instrument.
 No second instrument chargeable with duty shall be written upon a stamp paper on which an instrument chargeable with duty has already been written.
-Any instrument contrary to the above deemed as unstamped under section 13 and 14 of
+Any instrument contrary to the above deemed as unstamped under section 13 and 14 of the stamp act.

 m).Where two or more sheets of impressed (engraved/embossed) papers are used to make up the amount of duty chargeable in respect of any instrument, each sheet so used should have written or typed on the substantial portion of it.
 Affixing of impressed stamp papers on printed forms is legally not proper and may not be admitted in the courts as prima facie evidence.